GabrielOak256/SOHO_Cloud/README.md

 # SOHO_Cloud
-These are plans for the configuration of a
+An internal-only cluster of devices that support a network of containerized workstations.